 Frontenac County South

-With the likes of Lake Ontario, Wolfe Island, the Rideau Canal and countless lakes and rivers throughout, the sourthern portion of Frontenac County is a great place to enjoy life on the water.
-Learn about the history at one of the area’s museums, eat some delicious poutine and then gear up for a kayak, canoe or swim in any of Frontenac’s picturesque waterways.
+With Lake Ontario, Wolfe Island, the Rideau Canal and countless more lakes and rivers throughout, the sourthern portion of Frontenac County is a great place to enjoy life on the water.
+Learn about the history at one of the area’s museums, eat some delicious poutine and then gear up for a kayak, canoe or swim in one of Frontenac’s picturesque waterways.

 Where is Frontenac County South?

 Between the city of Kingston and the historic town of Gananoque, Frontenac County South blooms from the shorelines of Lake Ontario and north into the countryside.
 Just minutes from Kingston and only a few hours’ drive from both Toronto and Ottawa, the county is easily accessible via Highway 401, Highway 2 and Highway 7, as well as by the VIA Rail passenger train line.
 The southern end of Frontenac County also includes notable stops within the 1000 Islands — Howe Island and Wolfe Island — both nestled between the St. Lawrence River and Lake Ontario.
 The islands are accessible by ferries from the mainland.

 Frontenac County offers a variety of culinary options, attractions and accommodations ranging from luxurious to rustic.
 In the county’s southern region, which kisses the city of Kingston to the west and the shorelines of Lake Ontario to the south, you’ll find plenty of activities from playful to historical.